Unveiling the drivers of the Baryon Cycles with Interpretable Multi-step Machine Learning and Simulations: Conclusions

 \item The Random Forest model effectively identifies the top five features, highlighting $M_{\text{gas, MaxRad}}$, $M_{\text{SFG}}$ and $M_{200}$ as key halo properties for predicting baryon fractions. $M_{\text{gas, MaxRad}}$ (gas mass within the radius of $V_{Max}$) is particularly crucial, with an importance score of 1.799.

-\item The univariate functions $M_{\text{gas, MaxRad}}$ and $M_{\text{SFG}}$ are positively correlated with the baryon fraction, whereas ($R_{V_{Max}}$) and $\sigma$ are negatively correlated.
-This indicates that compact galaxies with a higher abundance of star-forming gas and greater gas mass within the radius of $V_{Max}$ are associated with higher baryon fractions.
+\item The univariate functions $M_{\text{gas, MaxRad}}$ and $M_{\text{SFG}}$ are positively correlated with the baryon fraction, whereas ($R_{V_{Max}}$) is negatively correlated.
+This indicates that compact galaxies with a higher abundance of star-forming gas and a greater gas mass within the radius of $V_{Max}$ are associated with higher baryon fractions.

-\item There is a nonmonotonic trend between the baryon fraction and $M_{200}$.
-The baryon fraction increases with the halo mass; it gradually increases in low-mass halos due to weak stellar feedback, decreases sharply in intermediate-mass halos due to AGN-driven gas expulsion, and reaches its highest value in massive halos as the gravitational potential overcomes AGN feedback.
-At low $\sigma$, weak feedback retains more baryons.
-The feedback energy matches the binding energy in the intermediate range, leading to significant baryon loss.
-At high $\sigma$, the binding energy dominates over the feedback, causing a slight increase in the baryon fraction.
+\item Our analysis highlights that $M_{200}$ reveals a non-monotonic relationship between $M_{200}$ and baryon fraction: larger haloes tend to keep more baryon overall but show a decline at high masses, likely linked to AGN-driven outflows removing gas.
+We also find that $M_{200}$ and $\sigma$ are strongly correlated through the virial relation that the EBM can exchange contributions without changing its predictions.
+This tells that the two features encode the same underlying gravitational potential and act as proxies for one another rather than representing two independent drivers.

 \item Baryon retention increases with the interaction between $M_{200}$ and $\sigma$, showing that galaxies outside the virial equilibrium retain more baryons.
-The interaction between $M_{\text{gas, MaxRad}}$ and $M_{200}$ shows that low-mass halos can retain baryons despite low gas content, while massive, gas-poor halos lose baryons.
-Gas-rich massive halos retain the most baryons. \end{enumerate}
+The interaction between $M_{\text{gas, MaxRad}}$ and $M_{200}$ shows that high-mass halos can retain baryons despite low gas content, while low-mass gas-poor halos lose baryons. \end{enumerate}